 Rides are taken with two guides; the senior guide will lead you through the bush, and both will assist you and share with you their knowledge of the bush, the wildlife.
 They hold a number of horse riding, bush knowledge and guiding qualifications.

 All our guides have a unique knowledge of the bush (for example uses of plants) that have been passed on from generation to generation and they always have some interesting tales.
 Many have learnt to ride with us and are qualified horse guides.

 The yard and safari staff working with the herds make sure that your horse will be groomed, saddled and ready for you to ride on your safari.

 At Horizon Horseback we have a wonderful team of people who take care of the horses every day.
-Collectively we have over 135 horses: 90 in South Africa and 45 in Botswana.
+Collectively we have 145 horses: 100 in South Africa and 45 in Botswana.
 Caring for all theses horses is a lot of work and each one needs constant care and nurturing.

 Another really important part of your holiday is what are you going to eat and where will you stay?
 The chefs and housekeeping team members, are dedicated to making this part of your safari perfect.

 Horizon Horseback is blessed with a wonderful team of people who soldier on behind the scenes to make everything happen as it should.
 Be it the fly camp being set up for the guests arrival, or the furniture which our carpenter has crafted, or the office and management staff who keep everything together.
 Everyone has a role to play to make the wheel turn.

 At Horizon, we run an intern programme for local young adults wishing to gain experience in the tourism industry.
 Tourism forms a considerable part of our local economy and therefore makes up a large proportion of the jobs.
 This district is characterised by having high unemployment, particularly among youth, and our vision as a local business is to try to assist young individuals interested in tourism to gain some of the relevant skills needed.